kenton/albums/readme.md

 # Albums
-## A simple react.js app for tinkering with react
+## A simple app for tinkering with react-native